Roulette Rules for Beginners: How to Play Roulette for Dummies

 Let me help you with an example.

-You sit at a table where the minimum bet is $1, and you have a stack of 20 chips of $0.25 each.
+You sit at a live roulette game where the minimum bet is $1, and you have a stack of 20 chips of $0.25 each.
 In this scenario, you have the following options:

 - Outside Bets: If you choose to place an Outside Bet (more on this later), you must place at least $1 on the bet of your choice.